seanreed1111/sql-recipes/recipes.md

 Discussion
 The essential idea behind a join is that it combines rows in one table with rows in one or more other tables.
 Joins enable you to combine information FROM multiple tables when each table contains only part of the information in which you’re interested.
 Out- put rows FROM a join contain more information than rows FROM either table by itself.
 A complete join that produces all possible row combinations is called a Cartesian prod- uct.
 For example, joining each row in a 100-row table to each row in a 200-row table produces a result containing 100 × 200, or 20,000 rows.
-With larger tables, or joins between more than two tables, the result set for a Cartesian product can easily become immense.
-Because of that, and because you rarely want all the combinations anyway, a join normally includes an ON or USING clause that specifies how to join rows between tables.
+With larger tables, or joins BETWEEN more than two tables, the result set for a Cartesian product can easily become immense.
+Because of that, and because you rarely want all the combinations anyway, a join normally includes an ON or USING clause that specifies how to join rows BETWEEN tables.
 (This requires that each table have one or more columns of common information that can be used to link them together logically.)
 You can also include a WHERE clause that restricts which of the joined rows to SELECT.
 Each of these clauses narrows the focus of the query.
-This recipe introduces basic join syntax and demonstrates how joins help you answer specific types of questions when you are looking for matches between tables.
-Later recipes show how to identify mismatches between tables (Recipe 12.2) and how to compare a table to itself (Recipe 12.3).
+This recipe introduces basic join syntax and demonstrates how joins help you answer specific types of questions when you are looking for matches BETWEEN tables.
+Later recipes show how to identify mismatches BETWEEN tables (Recipe 12.2) and how to compare a table to itself (Recipe 12.3).
 The examples assume that you have an art collection and use the following two tables to record your acquisitions. artist lists those painters whose works you want to collect, and painting lists each painting that you’ve actually purchased:
 CREATE TABLE artist (
 a_id INT UNSIGNED NOT NULL AUTO_INCREMENT, # artist ID
 name  VARCHAR(30) NOT NULL, # artist name PRIMARY KEY (a_id),